-- Staff work closely together to provide support for children with social and emotional needs (This includes a lunch club and 'den' area to support access to learning during lesson times) - The school has three trained Emotional Support Assistants and employs a counsellor and play therapist who can offer support to children. - Our STEPS, behavior approach enables adults to support children to reflect on any incidents and access support.
+- Staff work closely together to provide support for children with social and emotional needs (This includes a start the day club, lunch club and 'den' area to support access to learning during lesson times) - The school has three trained Emotional Support Assistants and employs a counsellor who can offer support to children. - Our pitstop system at lunch times helps children to reflect on any incidents and access support.
 All child protection issues are reported to the Head Teacher or Designated Senior Person